 In many of Swann’s cameras, you’ll find several options to easily record, download, share, and store videos.
 Since so many Swann camera bundles include some type of hub to process data from multiple cameras, we’re especially glad to see just how much storage these systems give us.
 The 2-camera system we reviewed, at a cost of $269, included an NVR (network video recorder) with a 1 TB3 hard drive.

 With that setup, you might find you don’t need to spring for any extra monthly cloud storage,4 as one whole terabyte of space is pretty massive.
-But that setup isn’t the only way to use Swann; you can also buy cameras individually and store all of your videos in the cloud via Swann’s ExtraSafe plan, for a pretty low monthly fee.
+But that setup isn’t the only way to use Swann; you can also buy cameras individually and store all of your videos in the cloud via Swann’s Secure+ plan (formerly known as Swann ExtraSafe), for a pretty low monthly fee.

 However you choose to store your videos, we love having so much flexibility here, and we think you will, too.